Advanced Placement & Exemption

 Information for Incoming First Year College Students

 Emory College recognizes that entering students differ in preparation and proficiency in various subjects.
-In recognition and support of superior attainment, the college provides a variety of ways in which students may qualify for advanced courses or accelerate their progress toward both bachelor’s and master’s degrees.
+The College provides a variety of ways in which students may qualify for advanced courses or accelerate their progress toward both bachelor’s and master’s degrees.

 Advanced Placement Policy

 Undergraduate students admitted to Emory University as students in Emory College of Arts and Sciences (ECAS) or Oxford College may receive up to 12 credit hours towards hours required for graduation through acceptable Advanced Placement (AP) scores, International Baccalaureate (IB) scores, or other internationally recognized testing schemes (e.g. A-levels, French Baccalaureate), herein referred to as “recognized test scores.”
 Students with more than four acceptable test scores may receive a non-credit-bearing course waiver for each additional test.

 - Faculty in ECAS and Oxford College will jointly determine the scores for specific tests that will be accepted, and the equivalent courses at Emory that tests can replace.
 AP scores below 4 and IB Higher Level scores below 5 will not be accepted as fulfilling Emory requirements.
 For example, the ECAS Mathematics department and Oxford Mathematics faculty will jointly review the Calculus AP tests to determine whether Emory will accept scores of 4 and 5, or only scores of 5 for each test.
 The faculty will further evaluate whether the AP test credit can be used as a pre-requisite for courses that require MATH 111 or MATH_OX 111 as a pre-requisite.